-Opening a commodity brokerage firm might seem like a daunting task, but knowing the proper steps and what's required before you embark on such a venture can save you a lot of time and headaches.
+Starting a commodity brokerage firm might seem like a lofty task, but knowing the proper steps and what's required before you embark on such a venture can save you a lot of time and headaches.

-The first thing to be done is to sit for and pass the Series 3 Exam if you are not a current broker and registered as an Introducing Broker with the NFA.
-There must be at least one Associated Person (AP, commonly called a broker) listed with the firm.
-If you plan on being a one person entity, you must become an AP.
-There are expenses involved in registration as well as regulatory paperwork.
+To become an IB, the first thing you must do is sit for and pass the Series 3 Exam if you are not a current broker and registered as an IB with the NFA.
+There must be at least one associated person (AP, usually a broker) listed with the firm.
+If you plan on being a one-person entity, you must become an AP.
+There are costs you must pay to register, along with regulatory paperwork to complete.

-A critical step in the initial process of opening a firm is entering into an agreement with a Futures Commission Merchant (FCM).
-There must be a signed agreement between an Introducing Broker and an FCM before someone can register and do business with the public.
-An FCM will execute and clear the trades, handle client funds, provide back office support and in many cases, guarantee your firm, which is why will be choosy when it comes to forming an agreement with any IB.
+One vital step in the process of opening a firm is going into an agreement with a futures commission merchant (FCM).
+There must be a signed agreement between an IB and an FCM before you can register and do business with the public.
+An FCM will execute and clear the trades, handle client funds, provide back-office support, and in many cases, guarantee your firm, which is why will be choosy when it comes to forming an agreement with any IB.

 IB Business Plan

 To summarize, to open an IB firm, you will need to pass the Series 3 Exam and arrange for all proper registrations with the NFA.
 You will need to choose and agree to terms with an FCM for clearing trades and handling the accounting and client statements.
-You will need to prepare a clear business plan that includes projected costs and revenues.
-Spell out how you plan on opening new accounts and growing your business.
-If you plan on making trading recommendations for your clients, make sure you have a solid trading plan and a successful track record in trading before you venture into managing money for customers.
+You will need to prepare a clear business plan that includes projected costs and earnings.
+Spell out how you plan on opening new accounts and growing your firm.
+If you plan on making trading recommendations for your clients, make sure you have a solid trading plan and a good track record in trading before you venture into managing money for clients.

 Starting an IB firm can be a lucrative venture.
 Still, it takes years to learn the trading business and the ins and outs of each commodity futures contract listed on U.S. exchanges.
 At times, it is best to work with another IB with more experience.
-You may be able to work as an apprentice before starting your own business.
-There is always a risk in a new business.
-However, without those risks, there can be little reward.
-The best commodities traders understand risk-reward better than many others because of the high volatility of the raw material markets.
-Starting an IB is the first risk of many you will have to take.
+You may be able to work as an apprentice before starting out on your own.
+There is always a risk when you start a new venture; without it, there can be little reward.
+The best commodities traders know risk vs. reward better than many others because of the high volatility of the raw material markets.
+Starting an IB firm is the first risk of many that you will have to take.